Ellen Somekawa, Executive Director

 “The theme you play at the start of a number is the territory…and that which comes out after, is the adventure.” – Ornette Coleman.

 As Finance Director, David pores over the territory of numbers, excavating the stories inside them: the good, the bad, the opportunities and pitfalls.
 He works closely with the Executive Director and the Admin Team to ensure that FACTS has the necessary resources to support the school’s teaching and learning goals.
-In addition to accounting, budgeting, financial analysis, payroll and purchasing, David works in partnership with the Associate Director to provide the school’s incredible and inspiring staff with HR support.
+In addition to accounting, budgeting, financial analysis, payroll and purchasing, David works in partnership with the Assistant Director to provide the school’s incredible and inspiring staff with HR support.

 “Study depends on the goodwill of the student…” – Quintillian